Abdus8Samad/dfsPython/README.md

 ----

-**Directory service**
+**Directory service (similar to a load balancer)**

-A directory service is used to map the file name that the client requests to a file server.
-The directory service uses a CSV file to store the mappings (file_mappings.csv).
-This stores the actual name of the file, the file server IP and Port it is stored on and whether the file server is holds the primary copy or not.
+A directory service facilitates the association between the requested file name and the corresponding file server.
+This information is stored in a CSV file called "file_mappings.csv," which contains details like the file's actual name, the file server's IP and Port where it's stored, and whether the file server holds the primary copy.

-If a client wishes to write to a file the directory service sends the request to fileserver A, the holder of the primary copy.
-If the client wishes to read from a file the directory service sends the request to fileserver B or fileserver C, these hold replicated versions of the files on fileserver A.
+When a client intends to write to a file, the directory service forwards the request to primary_server, which holds the primary copy.
+On the other hand, if the client wants to read from a file, the directory service routes the request to either replica_server_1 or replica_server_2, as they have replicated versions of the files present on primary_server.
+This redundancy ensures smoother access and availability of files while avoiding overloading a single server.

 ----

 **Locking service**

-If client 1 wishes to write to a file it requests to lock the file for writing.
-Client 1 can only write to a file when it receives the lock, it can read from a file whenever it wants.
-If client 2 wants to write to a file and the file is locked for writing then client 2 must wait until client 1 has unlocked it.
-Client 2 who is requesting the write will keep polling to check for the unlocked file.
-I have included a 10 second timeout for polling (which is a short period of time) for simulation purposes.
+In the given file access system, when client 1 wishes to write to a file, it requests a lock for writing.
+The client can only proceed with writing once it receives the lock.
+However, it can read from the file without any restrictions.
+If client 2 wants to write to the same file and finds it locked by client 1, it must wait until client 1 unlocks it.
+Client 2 will continuously poll the file's status to check if it becomes unlocked, with a timeout of 10 seconds for each polling attempt.

-If client 1 is writing to a file and client 2, client 3 and client 4 request to write to the file in this order, client 2 will be the first client to retrieve the lock on the file.
-When client 2 finishes, client 3 will get the lock, and then client 4, etc. This is fair locking and unlocking.
-It works as a FIFO queue.
+This system ensures fair locking and unlocking behavior, resembling a First-In-First-Out (FIFO) queue.
+When multiple clients request to write to the file in sequence (client 2, client 3, and client 4), they will obtain the lock in the order of their requests.
+Hence, client 2 will be the first to acquire the lock on the file.
+Once client 2 finishes writing and unlocks the file, client 3 will receive the lock, followed by client 4, and so on, maintaining the fairness of access.

+This mechanism allows clients to access the file for writing in a controlled and orderly manner, preventing contention and ensuring that all clients eventually get their turn to write to the file.

 ----

 **Caching**

+the described system ensures cache consistency between clients when accessing a file.
+Here's a summary of how the process works:

-If a client requests to write to a file it goes to the fileserver with the primary copy.
-The write also goes to the client's cache.
-The version number of the file is stored on the client side and on the fileserver side.
-If the client next wishes to read the file, it compares the version number on the fileserver side and the version number on its side.
-If they match then the client reads from its cache.
-If they do not match the client reads from the fileserver and updates its record of the version number for the file.
-This ensures cache consistency between clients.
+1. Write Request: When a client requests to write to a file, the request is sent to the fileserver that holds the primary copy of the file.
+The file is updated on the fileserver, and simultaneously, the client's cache is also updated with the new version of the file.

+2. Version Number Comparison: When the client later wishes to read the file, it checks the version number stored on both its side (in the cache) and on the fileserver side.

+3. Cache Reading: If the version numbers match, it means the file is up-to-date, and the client can read the file directly from its cache, avoiding unnecessary network communication.
+This speeds up access and reduces server load.

+4. Cache Updating: However, if the version numbers don't match, it indicates that the file might have been updated by another client or process.
+In this case, the client reads the file from the fileserver to get the latest version, and it also updates its local cache with the new version number.

+By following this approach, the system ensures that clients always have the most recent version of a file when reading from their cache.

 ----

 **Replication**

-The primary copy model is adopted in this file system to implement file replication among fileservers.
-When a client wishes to write to a file the directory service sends the write to fileserver A. Filserver A holds the primary copy of all files and therefore takes all write requests.
-When the client finishes writing, fileserver A sends a copy of the file to fileserver B and fileserver C. This ensures consistency of the same files across all fileservers.
-If a client requests a read it is not sent to fileserver A but is sent to read a replicated copy of the file on fileserver B or fileserver C.
+The primary copy model in this file system is designed to ensure file replication among multiple fileservers, providing data redundancy and consistency.
+Here's how the process works:

+1. Write Request: When a client wishes to write to a file, the directory service directs the write request to primary_server. primary_server is responsible for holding the primary copy of all files, making it the central authority for write operations.
+This design simplifies the management of write requests, as they are all handled by primary_server.

+2. File Replication: After the client finishes writing the file, primary_server ensures consistency across all fileservers by replicating the file.
+It sends a copy of the newly updated file to both replica_server_1 and replica_server_2.

+3. Read Request: When a client requests to read a file, the request is not directed to primary_server (the primary copy holder).
+Instead, the client is sent to read a replicated copy of the file that resides on either replica_server_1 or replica_server_2.
+This load balancing approach ensures that read requests are distributed among the replicated servers, reducing potential bottlenecks and improving overall performance.

+By implementing this primary copy model with file replication, the file system achieves data redundancy and consistency across multiple fileservers.
+The primary copy on primary_server allows for centralized write management, while the replicated copies on replica_server_1 and replica_server_2 enable efficient and balanced read operations for clients.
+This system architecture enhances data availability, fault tolerance, and performance in the file system.